Plunderswap/zrc2proxy/README.md

 # ERC20ProxyForZRC2 Contract

+NOTE this is an unedited fork from https://github.com/Zilliqa/zilliqa-developer/tree/c9a723dfdd0555b4876de83562c63950301d3ea6/contracts/experimental/ERC20ProxyForZRC2

+This repo was created before zilliqa-developer existed.  the zrc2 proxy is written by Zilliqa.

+If you want to create ZRC2 proxies, fork the official one.

 These contracts allow ZRC-2 tokens to look like ERC-20 tokens.

 Unless you want to build using the `zilliqa-developer` version of `zilliqa-js`, or you encounter missing modules issues while running tests, install our dependencies with: